-Common Law Duties of Directors
+Duties of Directors

-Directors are trustees of the company's assets and as such, their common law duties require that:
+Directors are trustees of the company's assets.
+Their legal duties require that:

-- Directors must act in good faith and in the company's interest and not use their powers for personal gain - Directors must not profit from being a director and must account for any profit secretly obtained - Directors must act with due care, skill and diligence
+- Directors must act honestly, responsibly, in good faith and in the company's interest - Directors must act in line with the company's constitution and the law - Directors must not profit from being a director and must account for any profit secretly obtained - Directors must act with due care, skill and diligence and not use their powers for personal gain.